Unknown-Cyber-Inc/threat_connect/README.md

 | Response Hash | *Dropdown* | Sha1 | This allows other hashes besides the default to be returned. |
 | No Match Error | *Boolean* | False | Setting this to True will cause the app to throw an error is their are no matches. |

+> [!NOTE]
-> Note: If you enter a minimum similarity score higher than the maximum similarity score, the scores will be set to equal the Max Similarity entered.
+> If you enter a minimum similarity score higher than the maximum similarity score, the scores will be set to equal the Max Similarity entered.

 #### Outputs